Hinge In-app Feature

 The major changes from low-fi usability test was on activity section where users had difficulty choosing the game that they wanted: In order to start a game, they had to slide up the Bar carefully to avoid accidentally pressing Hang Up button as these two are too close to each other.
 We solved this problem by creating floating bubble, which has flexibility to be dragged to anywhere on the screen and also can be expanded into a card.

 Wireframes Evolution & Hi-Fi Prototype

-According to several rounds of user testing, we iterated our prototype and finally it came out with the most user-centric and best visual design among options.
+According to several rounds of user testing, we iterated our prototypes and finally they came out with the most user-centric and best visual design.